freebsd/freebsd-quarterly/2020q3/foundation.md

 A number of FreeBSD Foundation grant recipients started, continued working on, or completed projects during the third quarter.
 These include:
- - Ongoing WiFi and Linux KPI layer improvements
+ - Ongoing WiFi and Linux KPI layer improvements.
- - Linuxulator application compatibility
+ - Linuxulator application compatibility.
- - DRM / Graphics driver updates
+ - DRM / Graphics driver updates.
- - Zstd compression for OpenZFS
+ - Zstd compression for OpenZFS.
- - Online RAID-Z expansion
+ - Online RAID-Z expansion.
- - Modernized LLDB target support for FreeBSD
+ - Modernized LLDB target support for FreeBSD.

 You can find more details about most of these projects in other quarterly reports.

 Staff members also worked on a number of larger projects, including:
- - Run-Time Dynamic Linker (rtld) and kernel ELF loader improvements
+ - Run-Time Dynamic Linker (rtld) and kernel ELF loader improvements.
- - Rewritten UNIX domain socket locking
+ - Rewritten UNIX domain socket locking.
- - Build infrastructure
+ - Build infrastructure.
- - Open system call path handling support for O_BENEATH, O_RESOLVE_BENEATH
+ - Open system call path handling support for O_BENEATH, O_RESOLVE_BENEATH.
- - arm64 support
+ - arm64 support.
- - Migration to a Git repository
+ - Migration to a Git repository.

 Many of these projects also have detailed entries in other quarterly report entries.